-Following are descriptions of the primary responsibilities of each committee and the number of meetings held during fiscal 2021.
+Following are descriptions of the primary responsibilities of each committee and the number of meetings held during fiscal 2022.
 Each committee's charter is available on Ashland's website (http://investor.ashland.com).

-Audit Committee Number of Meetings in Fiscal 2021: 8
+Audit Committee Number of Meetings in Fiscal 2022: 8

-- Oversees Ashland's financial reporting process, including earnings releases and the filing of financial reports. - Reviews management's implementation and maintenance of adequate systems of internal accounting and financial controls (including internal control over financial reporting). - · Evaluates the independence and performance of the independent auditors, who report directly to the Audit Committee. - Selects independent auditors based on qualification and independence and approves audit fees and services performed by independent auditors. - Reviews the effectiveness of Ashland's legal and regulatory compliance programs. - Discusses the overall scope and plans for audits with both internal and independent auditors. - Reviews and investigates any matters pertaining to the integrity of executive management and oversees compliance by management with laws, regulations and the global code of conduct. - Establishes and maintains procedures for handling complaints regarding accounting and auditing matters. - Reviews and oversees Ashland's capital allocation framework, including prioritization, significant decisions and risk considerations relating to Ashland's financial resources, capital structure and investments and uses of cash. - Reviews Ashland's enterprise risk assessment and risk management policies, including Ashland's major enterprise and financial risk exposures and steps taken by management to monitor and mitigate such exposures. - Evaluates and recommends actions regarding significant financial issues such as capital structure, dividend policy, offerings of corporate securities, major borrowings, credit facilities, derivatives and swaps policies (including entry into swaps in reliance on the end-user exception), past audits of capital investments, capital projects, commercial commitments and merger, acquisition and divestiture activities.
+- Oversees Ashland's financial reporting process, including earnings releases and the filing of financial reports. - Reviews management's implementation and maintenance of adequate systems of internal accounting and financial controls (including internal control over financial reporting). - Evaluates Environmental, Social and Governance (ESG) disclosures and confirms ESG framework and standards, and disclosure control systems. - Evaluates the independence and performance of the independent auditors, who report directly to the Audit Committee. - Selects independent auditors based on qualification and independence and approves audit fees and services performed by independent auditors - Reviews the effectiveness of Ashland's legal and regulatory compliance programs. - Discusses the overall scope and plans for audits with both internal and independent auditors. - Reviews and investigates any matters pertaining to the integrity of executive management and oversees compliance by management with laws, regulations and the global code of conduct. - Establishes and maintains procedures for handling complaints regarding accounting and auditing matters. - Reviews and oversees Ashland's capital allocation framework, including prioritization, significant decisions and risk considerations relating to Ashland's financial resources, capital structure and investments and uses of cash. - Reviews Ashland's enterprise risk assessment and risk management policies, including Ashland's major enterprise and financial risk exposures and steps taken by management to monitor and mitigate such exposures.

-- Oversees funding and investment policy related to employee benefit plans. - · Reviews performance and operation of internal audit, including the head of internal audit, and reviews adverse audit reports. - Reviews the Company's information and cyber security risks and programs.
+- Evaluates and recommends actions regarding significant financial issues such as capital structure, dividend policy, offerings of corporate securities, major borrowings, credit facilities, derivatives and swaps policies (including entry into swaps in reliance on the end-user exception), past audits of capital investments, capital projects, commercial commitments and merger, acquisition and divestiture activities - Oversees funding and investment policy related to employee benefit plans. - · Reviews performance and operation of internal audit, including the head of internal audit, and reviews adverse audit reports. - Reviews the Company's information and cyber security risks and programs.